Serve a model using Triton Inference Server

 EOF

-For running on GPU, specify the GPU resources in the ISVC yaml.
-For example, to run the predictor on NVIDIA GPU:
+For running on GPU, specify the GPU resources in the ISVC YAML file.
+For example, you can run the predictor on NVIDIA GPU as follows:

 cat <<EOF > "./isvc-gpu.yaml"